eatme-global/internal-documentation/docs/playbook/creating-pos-restaurants.md

 ### Restaurant Logo & Agreement

-* **Restaurant Logo**: If the client hasn’t provided a logo, search online and upload it.
+* **Restaurant Logo**: If the client hasn’t provided a logo, search online and upload it and make sure the logo is resized to 1024 x 1024 pixels, aspect ratio of 1:1 and does not exceed 2 MB
-* **Agreement**: Request for the agreement from the Sales department and upload the document.
+* **Agreement**: Request for the agreement from the sales department and upload the document.
 If the document isn't provided upload a blank PDF document as a placeholder.

 To upload the agreement document: